History of the United States men's national soccer team: 2010 FIFA World Cup cycle

-MLS coach Bob Bradley was named interim manager on December 8, 2006, following the team's disappointing showing in the 2006 World Cup.
+MLS coach Bob Bradley was named interim coach on December 8, 2006, following the team's disappointing showing in the 2006 World Cup.
 Bradley started with a series of friendly matches and led the team to a 3–0–1 record.
 This included wins over Ecuador, Denmark, and rival Mexico.
 After this early success, the U.S. Soccer Federation removed Bradley's interim title on May 15, 2007, and he became the 33rd coach in the history of the Men's National Team.

 From 2007 to 2009, the United States national team played 16 international friendly matches with a record of 9–4–3.
 Notable matches include a 2–0 victory over Mexico, a 0–0 tie with Argentina, 2–0 victories over Sweden in 2008, and 3–2 victory against Sweden in 2009.

 2007

 The U.S. played in the 2007 CONCACAF Gold Cup.
 The United States won their 3 games in the group stage to win their group.
-In the elimination round, the U.S. defeated Panama 2–1 in the quarter-finals.
-The United States then defeated Canada in the semi-finals 2–1.
+In the elimination round, the U.S. defeated Panama 2–1 in the quarterfinals.
+The United States then defeated Canada in the semifinals 2–1.

 This set up a championship match between the United States and Mexico at Soldier Field in Chicago.
 The United States trailed 1–0 at halftime.
 The United States scored in the second half with goals from Landon Donovan and Benny Feilhaber, and held on to win 2–1 for their second straight Gold Cup title.

-Copa America is a tournament hosted by CONMEBOL (Confederation of South American Football).
+Copa America is a tournament hosted by CONMEBOL.
 The team played three matches in this tournament.
 The Copa América games were played very shortly after the Gold Cup, so the majority of the players who played in the Copa matches were the substitutes for the team.
 These three matches were against Argentina, Paraguay, and Colombia; all losses for the American team.
 The team failed to advance out of the group stage and many blamed Bob Bradley for bringing a weakened squad to the tournament.